 One problem is I can't find proof catalase supplements work or not.
 Nobody seems to have looked into it.
 There is however research on a cream called Pseudo-Catalase which does seem to restore the color of skin and maybe hair too.
 This hints that the idea of restoring hair pigment by way of reducing hydrogen peroxide may have some merit.

 Methylsulfonylmethane (MSM) is a popular ingredient in arthritis supplements.
 With respect to Halo Beauty, one interesting study noted that MSM supplements seemed to reduce wrinkles.
 This study lasted 16 weeks and involved 20 women who took 3 grams of MSM or a placebo.

 OptiMSM was the supplement used in this study.

-At the end of the study, researchers noted a statistically significant reduction in wrinkles and crow feet compared to placebo.
+At the end of the study, researchers noted a significant reduction in wrinkles and crow feet compared to placebo.
 It was stated that MSM seemed to alter genes related to inflammation.
 I'd like to see this study duplicated to see if the same effect is observed again.

 While on the surface, saw palmetto (serenoa repens) might seem an odd choice for a nutraceutical like Halo Beauty, because it's often found in prostate supplements.
-But, I understand the logic behind its use.
+But, I understand the logic why its present.
 What's good for the prostate might also be good for hair too.

 - Saw palmeto contains an extract called Beta sitosterol (pronounced beta-sight-toe-stair -all)